 Expected output: Verify return code: 0 (ok).
 From there, the Ruby client works again, in VERIFY_PEER, with no security downgrade.

-The Useful Fix
+The Useful Behavior

 def fetch_by_traits(patient)